AumSahayata/cloudboxio/README.md

 - Your feedback, ideas, and contributions are always welcome.
 Whether it’s fixing a bug, improving the docs, or suggesting a new feature — every bit helps make CloudBoxIO better for everyone.
 - Ask questions or share ideas in [Discussions](https://github.com/AumSahayata/cloudboxio/discussions)
 - Report bugs via [Issues](https://github.com/AumSahayata/cloudboxio/issues)
 - Suggestions welcome!
 You can contribute:
-  - 💻 Frontend improvements
   - 🛠️ CI pipelines or GitHub Actions
   - 🧪 Integration testing
   - 🆕 Bring your own idea